alloverse/docs/specifications/state.md

 the referenced `from` revision is not available or history, or if patching fails, you should set intent's `ack_state_rev` back to 0 to request a full `set` state.

+**Note**: This format seems to almost always be less efficient than RFC 7386, so its support is likely to be removed.

 ### Format 3: `merge`

 Indicates that the payload is an [RFC 7386](https://tools.ietf.org/html/rfc7396)